garrandall/popular-music-data/tracks/with-or-without-you-u2.md

 With or without you
-With or without you, ohh
+With or without you, oh
 I can't live with or without you

 With or without you
-With or without you, ohh
+With or without you, oh
 I can't live with or without you
 With or without you